Iterum Therapeutics plc (ITRM) investors to reap big returns again

 Iterum Therapeutics plc (NASDAQ:ITRM) trade information

-Despite being -2.93% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 27 when the ITRM stock price touched $0.5197 or saw a rise of 11.47%.
-Year-to-date, Iterum Therapeutics plc shares have moved -89.78%, while the 5-day performance has seen it change -11.45%.
-Over the past 30 days, the shares of Iterum Therapeutics plc (NASDAQ:ITRM) have changed -56.59%.
-Short interest in the company has seen 830.09 Million shares shorted with days to cover at 158.41.
+Sporting 3.45% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Nov 09 when the ITRM stock price touched $0.525 or saw a rise of 1.68%.
+Year-to-date, Iterum Therapeutics plc shares have moved -88.53%, while the 5-day performance has seen it change 12.19%.
+Over the past 30 days, the shares of Iterum Therapeutics plc (NASDAQ:ITRM) have changed -49.88%.
+Short interest in the company has seen 830.09 Million shares shorted with days to cover at 154.87.

 Iterum Therapeutics plc (ITRM) estimates and forecasts